Ananya0104/VidGenie-Your-Smart-Video-Chatbot/README.md

 - **Metadata Storage**: Extracted metadata (transcriptions, captions) is stored in a ChromaDB vector database for easy retrieval.

 ### Retrieval System
-- **Semantic Search**: Query text is processed with Sentence Transformers to retrieve relevant video segments.
+- **Semantic Search**: Query text is processed with Sentence Transformers to retrieve relevant answers.
 - **Timestamp-based Matching**: Results are matched with timestamps for quick access to specific video sections.
 - **Multi-modal Search**: Users can search using both text and visual context.